sungenchuang7/Cook-Off/README.md

 # Programming-for-Business-Computing-Final-Project

-This is a 2-player competivie cooking game written using Python for the final project of the course Programming for Business Computing.
+This is a 2-player competivie cooking game written using Python 3 for the final project of the course Programming for Business Computing.
 The inspiration for the development of this game was the famous Nintendo Switch game *Overcooked*.
 Since I liked cooking for leisure, I thought it would be interesting to write an immitation of it.

-*To be able to run this game, the Python package **pygame** needs to be installed (simply type pip install pygame in your terminal/cmd to start installation).*

 # Game Introduction